“What if healing isn’t the absence of anxiety, but the Presence of Jesus in my anxiety?” Pamela Piquette

 6. PERFORMS WELL UNDER PRESSURE

-I tend to over-plan and tackle every possible thing.
+I tend to over-plan and tackle every possible eventuality.
 As a result, I receive accolades for my accomplishments (even though I struggle to accept them).
 That, in turn, drives me to try to accomplish more, which brings more accolades, which drives me to accomplish more.
-It’s a vicious circle.
+It’s a vicious cycle.

-As I’m learning to recognize my anxiety in-disguise, I’m also taking steps toward this new journey of healing.
+As I’m learning to recognize my anxiety in disguise, I’m also taking steps toward a new journey of healing.

 Do not be anxious about anything, but in everything, by prayer and petition with thanksgiving, present your requests to God.
 And the peace of God which transcends all understanding will guard your hearts and minds in Christ Jesus.
 (Philippians 4:6-7)